Results.

 29 December 2004

-Specific performance granted after vendor disappeared; damages refused for lack of proof.
+Specific performance granted to the applicant for a house purchase; damages dismissed for lack of proof.

 28 December 2004